LockateMe/hpka.js/README.md

 ## Test

 An automated testing page was written (`test/test.html`).
-To launch the tests :
+To launch the tests:

 * From the repo's root folder, run:
 ```shell
 make test
 ```
 This will built the test server's dependencies (if not been previously built) and then launch it.
 Make sure that the dependencies listed above are installed on your computer.
-* Head your browser to `http://localhost:2500/test.html`, then click on the "Test" button
+* Head to your browser to `http://localhost:2500/test.html`, then click on the "Test" button

 ## License